dayarik111-glitch/IT-ServiceDesk-Case-Studies/Ticket_04_Floor_Network_Outage.md

 ## Investigation

-I reassured the user that I am working on the issue as quickly as possible and then went into the server room to check on the devices.
+I reassured the user that I am working on the issue as quickly as possible.
+I notice that the user didn't give any information of them troubleshooting the issue themselves, so I took that into consideration and then went into the server room to check on the devices.

 ![Server Room — Floor 3 switch error](Screenshots/Ticket_04/02_Server_Room_Floor_3_Switch_Error.png)